 This list features both wired and wireless headsets in multiple varieties, which begs the question: Which design style is best?
 The answer quite simply comes down to your setup.
 The following is a handy guide to decide which headset will be best for you.

-*While most USB headsets can be used on PS4, many are specifically made for PC and will require drivers or extra software to enable features like surround sound, EQ settings, and even mic support in some instances.
-Because of this, some USB headsets will have limited functionality on PS4.
-For those wanting a USB headset on PS4, seek out headsets that list PS4 compatibility explicitly, such as the Cloud Revolver S.
+*While most USB headsets can be used on PS4 and PS5, many are specifically made for PC and will require drivers or extra software to enable features like surround sound, EQ settings, and even mic support in some instances.
+Because of this, some USB headsets will have limited functionality on PS4 and PS5.
+For those wanting a USB headset on PS4 or PS5, seek out headsets that list PS4 compatibility explicitly, such as the Cloud Revolver S.

 **Only certain wireless USB models are supported by Xbox One, such as the Turtle Beach Elite 800X.
 Be sure to confirm compatibility before purchasing.
 For 3.5mm headsets, newer Xbox One controllers have a headphone jack, while older versions may require Microsoft’s official 3.5mm headset adapter.